 ✅ | ✅ |

 Both companies offer the same salary, but one offers much better benefits.
-As an employee the likelihood is that you’d choose to work for Company B over Company A as it offers a much more comprehensive rewards package.
+As an employee, Company B is more appealing than Company A, as it offers a much more comprehensive rewards package.

 By benchmarking your employee benefits, you can make sure that you remain a competitive player in your industry when it comes to retaining and attracting top talent.